vickneee/python/README.md

 	python --version

- If you are Mac user, then you can verify in the terminal macOS version:
+ If you are Mac user, then you can verify in the terminal the macOS installed version:

  	python3 --version